-The designated reviewer will take reasonable measures to notify the complainant and/or referred students of the appeal determination within five business days of when the University receives the request for an appeal.
+The designated reviewer will take reasonable measures to notify the complainant and/or referred students of the appeal determination within five business days of when the University receives the appeal.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper review of all relevant material.